carlhiggs/spatial-urban-indicators/docs/indicators.rst

-Canal water storage with < 2 mg/L DO, 2018
+Canal water storage sample locations, 2018
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 The count of sample points with poor water quality (< 2 DO mg/L) was recorded for each analysis area.